 I’ve been keto for 5 months.
 Diagnosed with PCOS in 2002, I continue to have a huge ‘spare tire’ of central fat that persists no matter what.
 I’ve always carried my weight this way.
 I’ve successfully lost 40 lbs (18 kg) on keto but still have this area of fat.
 I don’t do much exercise and decided to meet with a trainer, hoping it will help.
 Will intermittent fasting, doing cardio, or ANYTHING else help?

 Things like meditation would be much more helpful than aerobic exercise.
 Walking is good – slowly and very low key muscle strengthening exercise.
-Remember intermittent fasting only works when you are keto adapted after 1-2 months of strict ketosis.
-If you feel hungry while fasting, you are getting hypoglycemic and this could work against you.
 The only other issue would or could be low estrogen.
 We find many young women are suffering from low estrogen.

 Be patient, you have lost a great deal and it may take some time to lose the rest!!
 Congratulations on your success so far.